How to connect your SMS gateway to the mobile network

 How to connect your SMS gateway to the mobile network wirelessly

-To connect your SMS gateway to the mobile network wirelessly, you will send sms using a GSM modem, or you will send sms using a GSM modem pool or you will use an Android Mobile phone.
+To connect your SMS gateway to the mobile network wirelessly, the most simple method is to setup your Android mobil with your PC.
+For professional setups you can send sms using a GSM modem, or a send sms using a GSM modem pool.

 In either case you need SIM cards purchased from a local mobile network operator, and the phone numbers you can use as SMS Sender ID will be the phone numbers assigned to the SIM cards by the network operator.
 The advantage to using a wireless connection is that it is easy to setup, and often you can send and receive SMS messages free of charge over wireless links.
 (In fact many SMS service providers run a business of purchasing SMS modem pools with SIM cards and they sell the SMS messages and phone numbers to their clients over the Internet by providing an HTTP sms service.)